Skip to content

 for(int i=0;i<1000000;i++){ INSERT INTO ORDERS VALUES(rand(10000), "sym"+rand(1000),(string) (regionList.get(rand(5))), 500+rand(1000), rand()*200); }

-Since Symbol has a cardinality of 500 and Region of 5.
-It is advisable to first create index on Symbol then Region, ie:
+In this table, Symbol has a cardinality of 500 and Region of 5.

 CREATE INDEX jointIndex ON orders(Symbol HASH, Region HASH);